Alexander020304/minecraft-modpack-switcher/README.md

 # Minecraft-Modpack-Switcher
-a program that allows you to switcher between Minecraft modpack easily and effectively. only for Java Minecraft launcher
+a program that allows you to switcher between Minecraft modpack easily and effectively. only for Java Minecraft launcher(windows only but it could easily be reconfigured for other systems)

 #Current_features